SumanthRH/tokenization/5-puzzles/README.md

 <!-- tocstop -->

 # Applying what we've learned
 Let's apply what we've learned through two simple puzzles!
+We'll look at two puzzles to get you thinking about pre-tokenization, vocabulary size, etc.

 # Tokenizer Puzzle 1: White Spaces
 Here's a simple puzzle to test your knowledge of tokenization.
 Consider the case where you have a sequence of English words all stuck together i.e whitespace between them has been removed.
 Here's a sample: